pokornyv/SQUAD/README.md

 **SQUAD** (**su**perconducting **qua**ntum **d**ot) is a python2 code to calculate spectral
 and transport properties of a single-level quantum dot connected to two BCS superconducting (sc) leads.

-SQUAD requires SciPy libraries (www.scipy.org) and it was developed and tested using python 2.7.5 and SciPy 0.12.
+SQUAD requires SciPy libraries (www.scipy.org) and it was developed and tested using python 2.7.5 and SciPy 0.12 and 0.19.

 These codes are subject to changes and require some optimization and cleanup.
 Please use with caution and at own risk.
 Please check Ref.
 1 and 2 before start using the code.
 In a case you find a bug or need help using the code, please create an issue on GitHub (preffered) or contact me at pokornyv@fzu.cz.
-Please always include the commit hash prefix (e.g. *8aa17d8*) in all communication.
+Please always include the commit hash prefix (e.g. * 7719c9a*) in all communication.

 SQUAD is a free software distributed under the GPL license.